-Collective worship is a special time in our school day and children's behaviour is expected to reflect this.
-Children are expected to come into and leave the hall in a quiet, orderly manner.
-Children who do not follow this will stay behind after the collective worship to speak to the person who has led it.
+Collective Worship is a special time in our school day and children's behaviour is expected to reflect this.
+In line with our value of encouraging children to be good citizens, they are expected to come into and leave the hall in a quiet, orderly manner as our inclusive school community puts our Christian values at its core.
+Children who do not follow this will stay behind after the Collective Worship to speak to the person who has led it.